espressif/esp-idf/docs/en/api-guides/bootloader.rst

 .. only:: SOC_RTC_FAST_MEM_SUPPORTED

-    Fast boot from Deep Sleep
+    Fast Boot from Deep-Sleep
     -------------------------

-    The bootloader has the :ref:`CONFIG_BOOTLOADER_SKIP_VALIDATE_IN_DEEP_SLEEP` option which allows the wake-up time from deep sleep to be reduced (useful for reducing power consumption).
+    The bootloader has the :ref:`CONFIG_BOOTLOADER_SKIP_VALIDATE_IN_DEEP_SLEEP` option which allows the wake-up time from Deep-sleep to be reduced (useful for reducing power consumption).
 This option is available when :ref:`CONFIG_SECURE_BOOT` option is disabled.
 Reduction of time is achieved due to the lack of image verification.
 During the first boot, the bootloader stores the address of the application being launched in the RTC FAST memory.
 And during the awakening, this address is used for booting without any checks, thus fast loading is achieved.

-Custom bootloader
+Custom Bootloader
 -----------------

 The current bootloader implementation allows a project to extend it or modify it.
 There are two ways of doing it: by implementing hooks or by overriding it.
 Both ways are presented in :example:`custom_bootloader` folder in ESP-IDF examples: